 Inquiring Deeply About Self-Reflection

-Although an inborn potential, self-reflexivity is not a fixed capacity, but rather one which expands and deepens along with other aspects of psychological development.
+Although self-reflexivity is an inborn capacity, self-reflection expands and deepens along with other aspects of psychological development.
 It is organized in relation to our understanding of our own minds as well as the minds of others.
 Moreover, because some aspects of ourselves are essentially invisible except in the mirror of another, our capacity to know ourselves is a function of our connection with others.

 Interpersonal experience is an important domain for the development of self-reflection.
 Conflicts between ourselves and others call our attention to possible discrepancies between how we see ourselves and how we are seen.
 Such disruptions invite us to de-center from our own point of view and consider the impact we may be having on others.
 They also galvanize our attention to what would otherwise remain unseen in ourselves.